peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Compares the values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
 * `int CompareToValue​(int intOther)`<br>
  Compares the mathematical values of this object and another object, accepting NaN values.
+* `int CompareToValue​(long intOther)`<br>
+ Compares the mathematical values of this object and another object, accepting NaN values.
 * `int CompareToValue​(EDecimal other)`<br>